thebitmaptoshi/bitmap-indexer/README.md

 - Processing historical blocks for complete registry building
 - Catching up on missed blocks in live monitoring setups

+### Sat-Comparator file (Validation of regstries)
+- Allows you to compare local files in directory, in another directory, or online such as Github
+- This function compares the "sat" content of "blocks and outputs any differing blockheights that are registered to differing sats and displays the file it belongs to
+- Use the --help flag for directions on use

 ## License

 This script is provided as-is for educational and research purposes.
 Please respect the APIs' terms of service and rate limits.